 This year, the year of terra-cotta orange hues, velvet everything, and a resurgence of rattan furniture—brought us some pretty great trends that we're excited to decorate with through 2019.
 However, as always, not all trends are worth keeping around as we transition into a new year.

-According to Jessica McCarthy, creative director of Decorist, 2019 is going to be all about breaking the rules.
+According to Jessica McCarthy, an interior designer for Decorist, 2019 is going to be all about breaking the rules.
 "We will be seeing even more unexpected mixes of style periods, patterns, and colors," she predicts.
 This signals a move away from the now-mainstream midcentury-modern look and an entrance into combinations of Art Deco designs and pieces inspired by other decades like the '70s and '80s (hello, floral prints and rounded sofas).

-As for interior designer Liz Lipkin, she's most excited for the movement toward personal, one-of-a-kind spaces to pick up steam and for people to continues to embrace locally-made artisanal décor.
+As for interior designer Liz Lipkin, she's most excited for the movement toward personal, one-of-a-kind spaces to pick up steam and for people to continue to embrace locally-made artisanal décor.
 "I'm finding that people are increasingly rejecting mass-produced fast furniture for unique, substantial heirloom pieces," the designer says.

 In order to make room for these new trends, there's no choice but to ditch a few styles that are on their way out.
 Ahead, McCarthy, Lipkin, and more designers share their take on which trends to toss and what to replace them with for the New Year.

 IN: Chrome and Mixed Metals

 McCarthy is looking forward to bidding brass farewell in 2019.
 Instead of the all-brass-everything look, she suggests embracing mixed metals like copper and using a combination of polished and matte materials.

 Designer Tina Rich agrees that brass fixtures have had their moment.
 "I think chrome is going to be back in a big way in 2019," she declares.

 OUT: Modern Minimalism